 One of the highest-profile partnership deals includes esports team SoloMid, who partnered with Mexican food chain Chipotle in a ‘seven-figure’ deal after signing Ali ‘Myth’ Kabbani, a player considered to be one of the best Fortnite players in the world.
 Other high profile organisations have been attracted to esports too.
 For example, Team Liquid has partnerships with Monster Energy, software company SAP and car manufacturer Honda.

 Esports has also attracted some of the most influential people in the world, willing to invest their millions in different areas of esports.
 The owner of energy drinks company Red Bull, Dietrich Mateschitz, has diversified into various markets in the past, with the most noteworthy being their Formula One team which has won four world titles, over 60 races and earned countless podiums.
 They have now turned to esports too, partnering esports organisations Cloud 9 and OG.
 Tej Kohli, a technology and real estate entrepreneur, businessman and philanthropist, also became an esports investor recently, with a $22.7 million investment in esports organisation, Team Vitality.
-Kohli believes that esports is the future of sport and entertainment, and in the video below he discusses his insights into the sector:
+Kohli believes that esports is the future of sport and entertainment.

 The esports boom has not only attracted business people, it has also attracted some of the most famous people in the world.
 Rap artist Drake co-owns the 100 thieves team, raising $35 million in their funding round last year.
 Also, actor Ashton Kutcher, who has a reputation for investing in ground-breaking industries with investments in Spotify, Uber and Shazam, is also now backing esports.
 Kutcher invests in esports platform Unikrn, identifying the opportunity of the expanding esports market.